 Ellie (Thomasin McKenzie) is leaving her countryside home for the first time to attend fashion school in London.
 She’s talented and resourceful, crafting fashionable garb in her room out of newspaper or whatever else is at hand.
 Although Ellie has a great fondness for the big city, especially as it was back when her grandmother (Rita Tushingham) knew it.
-Many of her passions, especially music, come from Gran, who raised her after her mother’s death in Ellie’s youth.
+Many of her passions, especially music, come from Gran, who raised her after her mother’s death many years ago.

 What Ellie, and to an extent Sandie, soon discover is that underneath the veneer of neon signs, cigarette smoke and baroque pop music of 60’s Soho lies an insidious and prevalent culture of sexual abuse and exploitation.
 As her dreams turn to nightmares, Ellie becomes haunted by the fate of her long forgotten muse, even in her waking hours.

 Wright’s rendering of a swinging Soho is as slick and energetic as one might imagine from the guy who brought such a rollicking energy to previous efforts Baby Driver and Scott Pilgrim vs the World.
 Sandie and Ellie interchange throughout their shared scenes, observing one another behind the mirrored surfaces of sultry nightclubs.
 In one particularly transfixing moment, the young protagonists physically share a dance with swanky talent manager Jack (Matt Smith) in which they swap places as the camera moves in and out of frame.